-When the provost, dean, and department chair agree that a vacancy exists, the dean or chair shall recommend appointment as prescribed in the Policies and Procedures Manual.
+When the provost, the vice president for health sciences where appropriate, dean, and department chair agree that a vacancy exists, the dean or chair shall recommend appointment as prescribed in the Policies and Procedures Manual.
 All vacancies shall be advertised in accordance with the university's affirmative action policy and state and federal law.